MarinaLopez98/Maaz-Peaches/src/content/blog/Aquel lugar, parte 1 (ES-ENG-KR).md

 The human body is, simply, a shell which, in its effort to be functional, only breeds frustration in the one who inhabits it.
 So many words to pronounce, a great torrent of emotions wanting to pour out, and a cavity too small to contain them.
 A small mouth, small lips, incapable of speaking the words that have grown too large for the narrow vocabulary that could never form them.
 Does that not render the shell useless?
 And so, I keep silent.

 The moment draws near: That Place I both loathe and long for is close.
 I remember the first time he brought me here.
 Without words, I knew it wasn’t an ordinary place.
 As soon as I set foot beyond the door, nausea rose, threatening through my throat, and a knot of steel and thorns still nests in my stomach.
-With betrayal tightening my chest, I looked into those innocent eyes that, in silence, begged me not to leave.
+With betrayal tightening my chest, I looked into those innocent eyes that, in silence, begged me not to leave.</i>
 __________________________________________________________
 그곳